hedtsx/KMeansMapReduce/README.md

 # KMeansMapReduce
-KMeans Using MapReduce on Local Machine
+* KMeans Using MapReduce on Local Machine's HDFS
+* Default iterations set to 20